InstaPig/Modelling-Cities-Development-with-OSM/README.md

 ### Edit History Classification.ipynb <a name="classification"></a>
 This workbook then further group the edit history into three types: 1.Updates; 2.Closure and 3.New Opening.
 Each of these 3 types of edits represent the different type of evolution undergoes within our city and allows us 3 different angles to analyse the development of our cities from time to time.

+As we mentioned earlier, the timestamp & edit ID are the key varibales that allow us to track how each place evovled in a specific period of time.
+We use the edit ID to classify the type of developments for the city, for example, a version 1 POIs would mean a 'New Opening', while if we witness the changes in store names or shop type, we recgonise that there should one 'Closure' and 'New Opening' respectively.

-With the above defined measures, we can count the number of edits for all types within each part of city (e.g. at the level of Ward).
-This aggragated amount gives us an idea how active the evolution is going on in each part of the city.
+With the above defined measures, we can set a time interval and count the number of edits for all types within each part of city (e.g. at the level of Ward).
+This aggragated amount gives us an idea how active the evolution is undergoing in each part of the city during the defined time period.
 Further, with the use of other socio-economic factors, we will then be able to model its relationship with the cities' profile.
 So that, we will be able to determine the key drivers behind the cities' development during each period.

 ## Exploratory Data Analysis <a name="EDA"></a>